 A 2017 study done on fruit flies indicates certain genetic factors impact sleep duration, resulting in very long (or very short) sleep times.

-However, we should mention, it’s very rare that somebody requires less sleep than what the CDC recommends.
+However, we should mention it’s very rare that somebody requires less sleep.
 There are many of us who believe we can perform fine with less than 6 hours of sleep, and this is because we’re unaware of our own impairment.
 Sure, we may know we need more sleep because we feel tired or irritable, but there are a lot of symptoms of sleep deprivation we don’t immediately pick up on, such as impaired reaction times and poor decision-making skills.

 Just as studies have been done to understand why some people need more sleep,have been conducted to determine if certain populations can truly perform their best with less sleep.